lubeda/EspHoMaTriXv2/README.md

 Trip5 is also providing special fonts for 8x32 matrices in his [repo](https://github.com/trip5/MatrixClockFonts)

-dbuezas has also contributed tow optimized fonts with umlauts for this kind of display CalciumThinTall.ttf and CalciumSuperThinTall.ttf.
+dbuezas has also contributed tow optimized fonts with umlauts for this kind of display `mateine.ttf` and `mateineThin.ttf`.
 They are included in the copy2esphome folder

 ```yaml
 font: